01binary/360-video-pipeline/README.md

 `Transcoding` drives would benefit from 4 TB of space instead of 2 TB but I was limited by my budget.
 That means I am forced to transcode to PNGs, which doubles the time it takes to render each project.

-`GPU` is used for rendering 3D Titles in Blender and does not affect encoding or transcoding performance.
+`GPU` is used to render 3D Titles in Blender and does not affect the transcoding performance.
 If you don't need this capability, GPU can be downgraded.
-If you render long and complex 3D special effects, the GPU can be upgraded to [NVIDIA Quadro P6000](https://www.amazon.com/PNY-Quadro-P6000-Graphic-Card/dp/B01M0S2FKR).
+If you render complex 3D effects, the GPU can be upgraded to [NVIDIA Titan Rtx](https://www.amazon.com/NVIDIA-Titan-RTX-Graphics-Card/dp/B07L8YGDL5) or [NVIDIA Quadro P6000](https://www.amazon.com/PNY-Quadro-P6000-Graphic-Card/dp/B01M0S2FKR).

 The `Fractal Design` case has an amazing silent performance that lets me leave it running constantly.
 I believe this is the closest you can get to an iMac Pro workstation in terms of noise output.